What is a collodion baby?

 - Neutral lipid storage disease.

 As the collodion membrane dries up it can crack leading to fissures.
-This affects the barrier function of the skin.
+This affects the barrier function of the skin, leading to:

 - Overheating or cooling